 I set up an account with ING Direct a couple years ago (now Capital One 360) and have had nothing but a good experience with them.
 Setting up separate, earmarked savings accounts is super easy and I can easily transfer my savings to the bank I have my checking account with.

 Sadly, online banks that are commonly referred to as having “high yields” only earn you around 1% APY.
 Still, switching your money from a regular savings account to an online account is an easy way to earn you slightly more interest.
+We compare some of the best online savings accounts for college students here.

 Certificates of Deposit